 Exploring 3D LiDAR data in a free Online Viewer

-Check out our activity that uses a free online LiDAR data viewer to view NEON LiDAR data!.
-The Plas.io viewer used in this activity was developed by Martin Isenberg of Las Tools and his colleagues.
+Check out our tutorial on viewing LiDAR point cloud data using the Plas.io online viewer: Plas.io: Free Online Data Viz to Explore LiDAR Data.
+The Plas.io viewer used in this tutorial was developed by Martin Isenberg of Las Tools and his colleagues.

 - A LiDAR system uses a laser, a GPS and an IMU to estimate the heights of objects on the ground.